When you receive transactions via a Conduit, oftentimes the processing fee has already been removed from the total amount of the check.

 For example, you receive a Conduit check in the amount of $990.
 However, the splits included two $500 contributions, which total $1000.
 This means a $10 processing fee was already removed by the processor.

-In this case, you would add a Monetary Contribution, using the processor as the Entity, in the amount of $990, the exact amount you received.
-Then, in the Splits area, add the two $500 contributions.
+Using the example above, you would add a Monetary Contribution for $990, the exact amount you received, with the processor as the Entity.
+In the Splits area, add the two $500 contributions.

 The Conduit Processing Fee transaction will appear on Line 17 if you are filing a Form 3 and on Line 21b (for both Party and Non-Party versions) if you are filing a Form 3X.

 Please note that when it comes to conduit checks, they pull to reports based on the date the conduit check was received.
-This is in line with how JFC’s and other contributions with splits are typically reported.
+This is in line with how joint fundraising contributions and other contributions with splits are typically reported.